 Arguably the most popular destination, lodges with hot tubs in the North West are in huge demand.
 The North West is home to some of the best scenery in the world along with traditional seaside resorts and 2 cosmopolitan cities.

 Whether you are visiting with your loved one, friends or family there is something to see and do for everyone, Foodies will love the award-winning restaurants, kids will love the many family-friendly attractions and history buffs will enjoy the gardens and museums.

 Sports lovers are also well-catered for there is every outdoor activity you could imagine and for those who would rather watch the action, there are no less than 4 Premiership football teams, racecourses and an international cricket ground.

-The North West of England offers something for everyone with a huge range of luxury lodges offering luxury at an affordable price, whether you want to experience the breath-taking scenery or party in the 2 cosmopolitan cities of Manchester and Liverpool.
+The North West of England offers something for everyone with a huge range of luxury hotels and lodges offering luxury at an affordable price, whether you want to experience the breath-taking scenery or party in the 2 cosmopolitan cities of Manchester and Liverpool.

 Home to some of the most iconic British bands and 4 premiership football teams these vibrant cities have more museums than anywhere outside London and some of the best shopping in Europe.

 If city-life is not for you don’t worry the North West is also home to England’s largest National Park.
 Attracting over 16 million tourists a year who come for the spectacular scenery, wildlife, outdoor activities and attractions.

 A lot of these visitors choose to stay in self-catering cottages with hot tubs in the North West as they make a fantastic base from which to explore the area, peace, and quiet with the added bonus of an indulgent hot tub for relaxing evenings under the stars.

 You will find small, secluded log cabins, ideal for romantic holidays, Large, comfortable lodges with perfect for large families or groups of friends, or accommodation with tons of facilities and entertainment at 5* holiday parks.

 With last minute deals and low deposits, hot tub holidays in the North West won’t cost the earth!